dmanjava/spring-password-validation-service/README.md

 ·         Must not contain any sequence of characters immediately followed by the same sequence.

-For any questions or clarifications, please contact me at rostic.sheykhet@mckesson.com

 Include all artifacts in a zip file and please let us know how many hours you spent on the programming problem.
 The project should include a build capability in one of the following tools, Eclipse, IntelliJ, ant, or maven.
 The project should be ready for insertion into a production system.
 Show tests for the service and any constituent classes involved in fulfillment of the service.
 Also, show how to access and use the service at runtime.